pquiring/javaforce/readme.txt

 These loaders are used when you run an app with "ant run".
 From VisualVM you can connect to the JMX as localhost:9010 You can also enable debug support by adding DEBUG=true to the project .cfg file to have it enabled in the generated executable.
+Also try adding -Xlog:gc*:gc.log to the OPTIONS= in the project .cfg file.
+Then while the app is running use 'tail -f gc.log' from a terminal to watch memory usage.
 This should be removed for any public release.

 Requirements